senthilredhat/quarkus-reactive/reactivequarkusorderservice/setup-running.md

 ## Test GRPC Service
-to call, use postman and then for the gRPC method CreateOrder you use this as the message body:
+To call, use postman and then for the gRPC method CreateOrder you use this as the message body:

 `
 {